orian34/travelogues/_posts/2022-03-26-enigmatica2expert.md

 ![]({{ site.baseurl }}/images/modpack/e2e/b2.png "Dovahkiin, Dovahkiin, naal ok zin los vahriin!")
 My expedition yielded some precious materials, and for the first time ever I learned how to use rituals!
 I use them to boost my crop growth to great effect, and I'm sure this will end up a major tool later on...
 Another trip to the nether and my blood altar receives a lot of upgrades, efficiency primes!
 ![]({{ site.baseurl }}/images/modpack/e2e/b3.png "Obtaining various means, but I'm too inexperienced to make good use of it.")
 My first terrasteel made, I decide it's the right time to setup a mob farm since I have all the tools available and a mob slaughter factory.
-I used the solar panel from a loot crate and it's good enough at this stage.
+I use a solar panel from a loot crate and it's good enough to sustain it at this stage.
 ![]({{ site.baseurl }}/images/modpack/e2e/b4.png "The costly door to another world.")
 ### The End of Beginnings
 All the required elements assembled, two portals could be opened, the most important one leading to the End.
 Having astral gateways is really handy, huh...
 With a slew of new materials available, I continue on my endeavors, with some risky experimentation and electrical upgrades.